Lynsi Snyder

 According to the Bloomberg Billionaires Index, in 2012, Snyder was the youngest American female billionaire.
 As the sole beneficiary of family trusts, she received control of the company's stock in its entirety on her 35th birthday, becoming the sole owner.
+In 2025, Snyder ranked No. 153 on the annual Forbes 400 list of the wealthiest Americans, with a net worth of $8.7 billion.

-Early life
+Early life and education

-Snyder was born in San Dimas, California, to Lynda Lou (née Wilson) and Harry Guy Snyder.
+Snyder was born in San Dimas, California, to Lynda Lou (née Wilson) and Harry Guy Snyder, and spent her early childhood years at her parents' home in Glendora, California.
 She is of Dutch descent on her father's side.
-When she was 12, her parents separated and she moved with her mother to the small town of Shingletown, California, where she lived on a ranch.
-She graduated from Country Christian School, a private high school in Palo Cedro, California.
-Her parents eventually divorced in January 1997.
 She has two older half-sisters (Traci and Teri) through her mother.
-Traci is married to former In-N-Out President and former COO Mark Taylor.
-Snyder's uncle Rich died in 1993 in a plane crash, and her father died in 1999 of congestive heart failure as a result of his excessive prescription drug use.
+Traci is married to former In-N-Out president and COO Mark Taylor.